amnn/3rd-year-report/report.md

 in the resulting SCFG will increase, yielding the desired effect of promoting target rules.

-A full implementation of these procedures is available in Section\ \ref{app:klr}
-of the Appendices.
+This approach is a variant of \textit{logistic regression} which has been adapted to allow the use of a \textit{kernel}, and work online.
+A full implementation of these procedures is available in Section\ \ref{app:klr} of the Appendices.

 ## Loosening the CRF Restriction {#sec:loosen}